4ippers/RaspberryArdruinoDisplay/README.md

 ## Algo
 1) Grep info from system about: CPU temp and load, Ram used memory
+2) Grep current time for night mode.
+If night mode is on - disable backlight on Arduino display.
 2) Send it to Arduino with specific format (See below)
 3) Arduino send it to display LCD 1604